ralphbean/slides/flock-2024.md

 We **use tekton** for anything that should be extended by the user (building, testing, releasing).

 The **user has admin** in their workspace.
-This means that the user can access secrets in their workspace.
+This means that the user can do lots of stuff - including access secrets in their workspace.

 Artifacts are **OCI artifacts**.
 SBOMs, attestations, signatures, and other supporting metadata are stored in the registry too.